Colleges by Location

 Financial Aid

-Financial aid for students comes in different forms: grants, loans, scholarships, or work-study programs.
-If you want to find out more about need-based and non-need-based aid at Los Angeles Mission College, here are some recent data you should take into consideration.
+Be it a grant, loan, scholarship, or work-study program, any type of financial aid can be a great deal for a number of students.
+If you wish to find out more about need-based and non-need-based aid at Los Angeles Mission College, here are some recent data you should take into consideration.

 Need-based

 Need-based college-administered scholarship and grant aid at Los Angeles Mission College is available to international students.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $7,887,069, and state $2,049,885.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $7,887,069, and state $2,049,885.

 Non-Need Based